Clicking links below will open a full window or an

 suspect that's a symptom of the real problem

-- false-self dominance.
+- inherited psychological wounds and false-self dominance.

 "I'm